chrisshayan/vietnamworks/employer-api-docs/README.md

 https://example.com/callback?error=access_denied
 ```

 Once you have an authorization code, you may exchange it for a long-lived access token with which you can make authenticated requests on behalf of the user.
-To acquire an access token, make a form-encoded server-side POST request:
+To acquire an access token, make a form-encoded server-side GET request:

 ```
 GET /oauth/v2/token HTTP/1.1